-The decision will be made by either a compulsory test, teacher assessment, or a combination of the both.
+The decision will be made by either a compulsory test in the case of maths and reading, or by teacher assessment in writing.
 They will be giving the National Standard a median score of 100, with children ranked above and below this to a measured degree.

 - Reading Expectations – Year 1